 Differentiate amongst the evidence/data provided from the various support units to determine an effective plan of action.

-Discriminate between multiple communications available and determine appropriate dissemination of information for safe and effective scene management.
+Discriminate amongst multiple communications available and determine appropriate dissemination of information for safe and effective scene management.
 (Communicating up, down and laterally).

 Outline strategies to ensure the safety of all during and after the event.